-MICROS POS systems has become the POS system of choice for restaurants interested in the top-of-the-line systems.
+MICROS POS systems have become the POS system of choice for restaurants interested in the top-of-the-line systems.
 Its offerings are a complex mix of hardware and services that must be customized to the individual restaurant or restaurant chain needs.

 MICROS has captured a large portion of the market for all sizes and types of restaurants, but many smaller operations might get equivalent benefits from simpler systems.
 The MICROS systems offer many back-of-the-house benefits, especially now being owned by the hardware and software giant Oracle.
 Other point-of-sale systems offer more intuitive and arguably robust front-of-the-house management capabilities.